History of the world's tallest buildings: Before the 13th century

-In 1057 the 100 m wooden Shwesandaw Pagoda of Bagan, Myanmar, was constructed.
+In 1057, the 100 m wooden Shwesandaw Pagoda of Bagan, Myanmar, was constructed.

-The Vimana of the Brihadisvara Temple, Thanjavur, completed in 1010 is 66 m tall, slightly taller and older than Angkor Wat, Cambodia.
+The Vimana of the Brihadisvara Temple, Thanjavur, Tamil Nadu, completed in 1010 is 66 m tall, slightly taller and older than Angkor Wat, Cambodia.
 The entire complex is built of granite.

 The 77 m minaret of Koutoubia Mosque in Marrakesh, Morocco, includes a spire and orbs.
 It was completed under the reign of the Berber Almohad Caliph Yaqub al-Mansur around 1195.
+The minaret of Isa in the Umayyad Mosque was most likely originally built in the 9th century and also had a height of 77 m (253 ft).

 The eastern spires of the Romanesque Speyer Cathedral, completed in 1106, reach a height of 71.3 m.
 The still-standing Torre Asinelli, completed some time before 1185, was originally 70 m tall, later raised to 92 m.
 Malmesbury Abbey was built in 1180 and reached a height of 131 m.

-Churches and cathedrals: tallest buildings between the 13th and 20th century
+Churches and cathedrals: tallest buildings between the 13th and 20th centuries

 The world's tallest structures were churches or cathedrals from the 13th/14th century until 1884, and buildings until the beginning of the 20th century.
 The Old St Paul's Cathedral (149 m) in London and Lincoln Cathedral (160 m) both surpassed not only any older tallest building, but also the tallest structures until then, the Pyramids.
 They were constructed from the 12th century, reaching completion and their maximum height in the 1310s (1314 and 1311 respectively).
 Lincoln Cathedral's spire collapsed in 1549, and its previous height was not surpassed elsewhere for a long time.
 St. Mary's Church in Stralsund became the world's tallest building after the collapse of the Lincoln spire.
 The 153 m central tower of St. Pierre's Cathedral in Beauvais was tallest from 1569 until it collapsed in 1573, making St. Mary's the tallest once again.
 In 1647, the bell tower of St. Mary's burned down, making the shorter Strasbourg Cathedral the world's tallest building.

 It was not until the completion of the Ulm Minster in 1890 that the world's tallest building was again also the tallest building ever constructed, surpassing the original configuration of Lincoln Cathedral.